 Some golfers are in the fortunate position to be flexible and can swing around their bodies.

-If your flexibility is limited getting your body to rotate on your backswing thus creating torque could be quite a challenge.
+If your flexibility is limited, getting your body to rotate on your backswing, thus creating torque, could be quite a challenge.

 Turning your trailing foot outward will create more flexibility and allow you to get the club into a more powerful position in your backswing.

-What Can You do to Stop Slicing Your Driver?
+How to Stop Slicing Your Driver

 The further the ball slices, the more the golfer tends to slice.

 Pushing your leading shoulder forward will change your alignment significantly.
-This may even enable you to create an inside-out swing path!!
+This may even enable you to create an inside-out swing path!
 A draw may still not be bestowed upon you, but as long as the slice is gone you will be smiling.

 Many Tour professionals prefer to hit fades and still end up in the fairway.
 Even though a fade loses distance, the rollout of the ball can be controlled better than a draw.